 Every year, the Fredericksburg Theater Company puts on funny and joyful performances around the holidays.
-This year, the season kicks off in November with The Nutcracker.
-In December, the Company presents Miracle on 34th Street, an adaptation of the classic movie.
+This year, the season kicks off in November with Elf, Jr. In December, the Company presents Plaid Tidings, a comedic show featuring Christmas classics.

 Browse the wares at Trade Days